 Jacob A. Ware is an actor, screenwriter, and a person who enjoys sewing and learning new languages.
 He was born in Cleveland, cut his teeth in Chicago, and now keeps his nose to the grindstone in NYC.
 He always splits Aces and 8s in Blackjack.

 As a SAG Award nominee and a fixture in the indie film scene, he can be seen starring in the upcoming 2020 releases: An Unquiet Grave, a gritty horror feature, and the psychological thriller Refraction, a film by Dan McBride.
 He and his creative team Steel Drum In Space (Trish Harnetiaux, Anthony Arkin) recently finished their newest film, You Wouldn't Understand, a mind-bending, sci-fi comedy.
-More news on that soon as it begins it's festival run.
+Exciting news forthcoming on that as begins it's festival run.

 TV credits include: Gotham, Law & Order SVU, Shades of Blue, Blue Bloods, One Bad Choice, Woman of a Certain Age, Late Night with Seth Meyers, and Boardwalk Empire.

 As co-creator of numerous sketch and web series, his work has been featured on JASH, CollegeHumor, VH1's Best Week Ever, CH2, Nitehawk Cinema and more.
-His offbeat comedy series Driver Ed (dir.
-Amanda Cowper) was an Official Selection at Tribeca Film Festival 2018.
+He created and starred in the offbeat comedy series Driver Ed (dir.
+Amanda Cowper) which was an Official Selection at Tribeca Film Festival 2018.

 Jacob grew up performing on stage and developed a love for Commedia dell'arte, Shakespeare, and Meisner.
 As a regular performer at NJ Rep, he has appeared in their world premieres: And Juliet, Nobody's Girl , and Mercy (alongside Soprano's Dan Grimaldi).
 Throughout quarantine, Jacob has been training with SoHo Shakespeare Company.